 - Marina View Corner Suite to Marina View Queen

-Why go: Paradise Point, a Destination Hotel, is a 462-room, four-star, bungalow-style resort set on Mission Bay that was established in 1962 by famous Hollywood Director Jack Skirball.
-The 44-acre resort actually feels like a secluded tropical island as over one mile of bay beach circles the perimeter.
+Why go: Paradise Point Resort, is a 462-room, four-star, bungalow-style resort set on Mission Bay that was established in 1962 by famous Hollywood Director Jack Skirball.
+The 44-acre resort actually feels like a secluded tropical island as over one mile of bay beach circles its perimeter.
 Guests enjoy five swimming pools, tranquil lagoons, and lush gardens.
-The bay beach lacks waves, which families of small children like and offers a multitude of water sports.
+The bay beach lacks waves (which appeals to families of small children) and guests can take advantage of onsite water sports rentals.

 The resort is on the opposite side of Mission Bay from the beach.
-You’ll need to take a 2-mile drive around the bay to get there.
+You’ll need to take a 2-mile drive around the bay to get to the ocean (you should take Uber during summer as beach parking is difficult).
+It feels like the closest hotel to SeaWorld because you can see the park when you pull into its entrance but the walk from door to door still takes 30 minutes.

 - Five swimming pools including an adults-only pool

-- 462 renovated Balinese-inspired bungalow rooms including 73 suites with private patios, mini refrigerators, Gilchrist & Soames amenities, and in-room coffee (suites have wet bars and microwaves)
+- 462 Balinese-inspired bungalow rooms including 73 suites with private patios, mini refrigerators, and in-room coffee (suites have wet bars and microwaves)

 - A full-service marina with sailboats and ski boats